Autumn Gear Guide

 New Orleans is known for many things.
 It is the birthplace of jazz, home of Cajun and Creole music and cuisine, purveyor of the oyster po’boy, and host to the most famous Mardi Gras party north of the Panama Canal.
+This year, Mardi Gras lands on March 4.
 Recently, the Big Easy has been carving out a reputation as a bike-friendly destination as well.
 With a downtown area approximating only 35 square miles (91 km2) and nary a hill in sight, New Orleans is an ideal city for a strong bike culture.
 Because of the hard work of passionate residents and advocacy organizations such as Bike Easy, that possibility is quickly becoming a reality.
-The City has built over 100 miles (161 km) of bike lanes in the past 10 years, and social bike rides, bike parades, and bicycle valets at music festivals are becoming commonplace in the balmy Southern city.

 New Orleans now has its Blue Bikes bike share program with more than 500 bicycles available to vistitors for a pay-as-you-go rental at $.15 per minute.
 Gerken’s on St. Claude offers bike repairs and rentals, with friendly, knowledgeable staff who will gladly tell you great places to check out and how to get there.
 Buzz Nola Rentals & Tours has a large fleet of cruisers ready to rent and a few great tours as well if you’re interested.
 A Musing Bikes is your bike rental spot for the Garden District, and both tour groups Crescent City Bike Tours and Confederacy of Cruisers offer rentals as well.